Input phase noise in Gaussian Boson sampling: MPO formalism

-As a consequence of this difference, the results of \cite{Entropy_scaling_and_MPS_Schuch_2008} can not be applied directly.
-Due to vectorization of the density matrix, operator entanglement entropies bound the accuracy of the approximation in terms of the vector 2-norm instead of trace distance.
-The relationship between those two norms, $\left\Vert\rho\right\Vert_1 \leq d^{M/2} \left\Vert\rho\right\Vert_2 $, allows a situation where a larger bond dimension is required to accurately approximate the state while the operator entanglement entropy decreases.
-For this reason, only the inefficiency of MPO simulations for linear scaling of the (operator) Rényi entropy of $\alpha > 1$ and the (operator) von Neumann entropy is guaranteed \cite{MPO_Approximability_Jarkovsky_2020,lossy_BS_MPO_Oh_2021}.
-For our MPO simulations we will denote (\ref{EE}) with $\alpha\rightarrow 1$ as the Entanglement Entropy (EE).
+As a consequence of this difference, the results of \cite{Entropy_scaling_and_MPS_Schuch_2008} cannot be applied directly.
+Due to vectorization of the density matrix, operator entanglement entropies bound the accuracy of the approximation in terms of the vector 2-norm instead of the trace distance.
+The relationship between these two norms, $\left\Vert\hat{\rho}\right\Vert_1 \leq d^{M/2} \left\Vert\hat{\rho}\right\Vert_2$, allows a situation where a larger bond dimension is required to accurately approximate the state in terms of trace distance, while the operator entanglement entropy decreases.
+However, since it also holds that $\left\Vert\hat{\rho}\right\Vert_2 \leq \left\Vert\hat{\rho}\right\Vert_1$, then if the 2-norm cannot be made arbitrarily small using a polynomially scaling bond dimension, the same will be true for the trace distance.
+For this reason only the inefficiency of MPO simulations for linear scaling of the operator Rényi entropy of $\alpha > 1$ and the operator von Neumann entropy is guaranteed.
+For a detailed explanation, we refer the reader to \cite{lossy_BS_MPO_Oh_2021,MPO_Approximability_Jarkovsky_2020}.

+In our MPO simulations we will be calculating the operator von Neumann entropy, i.e., the value of (\ref{EE}) for $\alpha\rightarrow 1$ and where $\ket{\psi}$ is the vectorized density matrix of our system.
+From now on we will refer to this entropy as the MPO entanglement entropy (MPO EE).